 Birth centres offer a natural approach to birth, so there are fewer medical pain relief options than in hospital settings.
-It’s likely that the midwives will get you to focus on relaxation, moving around, using water and other forms of natural pain relief.
+It’s likely that the midwives will get you to focus on relaxation, movement, water and other forms of natural pain relief.

 During pregnancy, talk to your midwife about what pain relief you can have.
 Find out about the benefits, side effects and possible complications, so that you know what to expect and can say what you prefer.
 You can also ask questions and get more information about pain relief at birth classes.

 Non-medical or ‘natural’ pain relief options might include: